-The opening of the PA Turnpike/I-95 Interchange flyovers will complete I-95’s “missing link.”
-As such, I-95 will be re-routed along the PA Turnpike from the new interchange in Bristol, PA over the Delaware River Bridge into New Jersey, and north along the New Jersey Turnpike to meet where the northern stem of I-95 currently begins in New Jersey today.
-In conjunction with this I-95 designation, the current I-95 segment north of the PA Turnpike needed to be redesignated as I-295 -- from the PA Turnpike, through Bucks County, PA, crossing the Scudder Falls Bridge into New Jersey at US 1 / I-295.
+The opening of the PA Turnpike/I-95 Interchange flyovers have completed I-95’s “missing link.”
+As such, I-95 is now routed along the PA Turnpike from the new interchange in Bristol, Pennsylvania, over the Delaware River Bridge into New Jersey, and north along the New Jersey Turnpike to meet where the northern stem of I-95 was previously established in New Jersey.
+In conjunction with this I-95 designation, the previous I-95 segment north of the PA Turnpike needed to be redesignated as I-295 — from the PA Turnpike, through Bucks County, Pennsylvania, crossing the Scudder Falls Bridge into New Jersey at US 1 / I-295.

-Representatives from federal, state and regional transportation agencies coordinated with the American Association of State Highway and Transportation Officials (AASHTO)’s Special Committee on US Route Numbering.
-The Committee felt that an even-numbered designation, indicating a beltway/loop configuration, was more appropriate, as the conversion will connect the expanded I-295 with I-95 in both Wilmington, DE and in Bristol, PA.
-An odd-numbered designation does not apply here as odd-numbered interstate numbering is reserved for spur routes.
+Representatives from federal, state, and regional transportation agencies coordinated with the American Association of State Highway and Transportation Officials (AASHTO)’s Special Committee on U.S. Route Numbering.
+The Committee felt that an even-numbered designation, indicating a beltway/loop configuration, was more appropriate, as the conversion connects the expanded I-295 with I-95 in both Wilmington, Delaware, and in Bristol, Pennsylvania.
+An odd-numbered designation does not apply here, as odd-numbered interstate numbering is reserved for spur routes.

-I-295’s southernmost terminus will remain at I-95 in Wilmington, DE.
-The interstate has been signed with the North/South cardinal directions in New Jersey to the Scudder Falls Bridge along the Delaware River upstream of Trenton.
+I-295’s southernmost terminus remains at I-95 in Wilmington, Delaware.
+The interstate has been signed with the North/South cardinal directions in New Jersey to the Scudder Falls Bridge, along the Delaware River upstream of Trenton.
 At that point, I-295 continues into Pennsylvania, designated as I-295 East/West until its new termination point at the PA Turnpike/I-95 interchange.

-Because I-95 will be re-routed onto the PA Turnpike east of the new interchange in Bristol, Pennsylvania, cars traveling to destinations further north (I-95 thru traffic) can utilize this new route to remain on I-95.
+Because I-95 is now routed onto the PA Turnpike east of the new interchange in Bristol, Pennsylvania, cars traveling to destinations further north (I-95 through traffic) can utilize this new route to remain on I-95.
 The PA Turnpike/I-95 Interchange project has been designed to accommodate this anticipated increased traffic flow.

-There are no future tolling changes associated with this redesignation conversion.
-Within the re-signing limits, a westbound toll (implemented in January, 2016) is collected via E-ZPass and Toll by Plate along the Turnpike Connector Bridge across the Delaware River.
+There are no tolling changes associated with this redesignation conversion.
+Within the re-signing limits, a westbound toll (implemented in January 2016) is collected via E-ZPass and Toll by Plate along the Turnpike Connector Bridge across the Delaware River.

-New Jersey residents who currently use I-295 to I-95 South via the Scudder Falls Bridge for interstate travel can continue to use the same physical routes.
-However, I-95 South in New Jersey has been redesignated as (a continuation of) I-295 North across the Scudder Falls Bridge, where it now changes to I-295 West in Pennsylvania, meeting I-95 South to the PA Turnpike.
-Once the redesignation is complete, I-295 West will continue, replacing the I-95 South designation completely, to the PA Turnpike.
+New Jersey residents who previously used I-295 to I-95 South via the Scudder Falls Bridge for interstate travel can continue to use the same physical routes.
+However, I-95 South in New Jersey has been redesignated as (a continuation of) I-295 North across the Scudder Falls Bridge, where it now changes to I-295 West in Pennsylvania to the PA Turnpike.
 For a full list of interchange exit number changes, please find a comprehensive graphic here.

-Pennsylvania residents who currently use I-95 North and the Scudder Falls Bridge for interstate travel can continue to use the same physical routes.
-However, after the execution of the re-signing is completed, I-95 North in Pennsylvania above the PA Turnpike will be designated as I-295 East to the Scudder Falls Bridge.
+Pennsylvania residents who previously used I-95 North and the Scudder Falls Bridge for interstate travel can continue to use the same physical routes.
+However, I-95 North in Pennsylvania above the PA Turnpike has been redesignated as I-295 East to the Scudder Falls Bridge.
 Upon crossing into New Jersey, the designation changes to I-295 South, which can be traveled throughout the state of New Jersey to the Delaware Memorial Bridge.
 For a full list of interchange exit number changes, please find a comprehensive graphic here.

-The physical improvements/construction associated with the renumbering include overlays on existing sign panels in addition to new sign panels and/or new sign structures where required by design standards.
+The physical improvements/construction associated with the renumbering included overlays on existing sign panels in addition to new sign panels and/or new sign structures where required by design standards.

 Yes.
-You may have already noticed that several of the mapping applications are currently showing the new designation for I-295 North/South on the New Jersey side of the Scudder Falls bridge, resulting from the signing that has already taken place.
-The agencies’ representatives have continue to coordinate with mapping/navigation applications’ representatives to facilitate the implementation of the change.
+The agencies’ representatives have continued to coordinate with mapping/navigation applications’ representatives to facilitate the implementation of the change.
 Additionally, as the applications are user-based, this has helped to dynamically transition the change in the interstates’ designations.
-To supplement the changes, “old exit” numbers and portable message signs will be utilized throughout the transition time period.
+To supplement the changes, “old exit” numbers and portable message signs have been utilized throughout the transition time period.

-None of the construction activities associated with the redesignation will require traffic detours.
+None of the construction activities associated with the redesignation required traffic detours.